jingchime/UsefulQueries/README.md

 1.2 From_Looker_Instant_Transfer.sql

 ## From teammembers
-2.1 Socure_Chime_Score.sql: all scores used at Chime\
+2.1 Seven_Scores.sql: all scores used at Chime\
 2.2 Dispute_Transaction_Status: most recent status of dispute

 ## Instant Transfer